 The AT and Bartram Trail line up for a little while on an absolutely unnecessary trail that parallels a paved footpath.
 If you’re a purist, take the trail.
 Otherwise, walk the road downhill until a side road on the right takes you to the trail junction.
 Take the Bartram Trail north and enjoy what I think is the best section of the entire loop.

 The trail descends over ridges and through unexpected grassy fields.
 It was challenging at times to stay on the trail, but that was part of the fun.
-The pathway descends and crosses the road at Sawmill Gap and then climbs back up the mountain.
+There’s a gun range nearby and you hear a constant rat-a-tat-tat.
+It’s very banjo music if you know what I mean.
+Don’t hate; I’ve been to bluegrass festivals.
+Anyway, the pathway descends and crosses the road at Sawmill Gap and then climbs back up the mountain.
 The climb back up is on a gravel road and is pretty easy.
 The 3½-mile climb from the summit down to Fontana Lake was exhilarating.
 I was surprised at some of the scrambling involved to get down the rocky crags.
 I’d have no idea where the trail was taking me until I rounded the next turn.
 It was steep and slippery and so much fun.

 The trail spit me out on a road adjacent to Fontana Lake.
 I walked to the right and took a series of paved and gravel roads all the way to Appletree Group Camp.
 It can be hard to follow the trail in this section, but the blazes are there if you look for them.
 After entering Appletree, the Bartram Trail follows the river on a muddy, hilly footpath that is no fun at all.
 It’s basically the worst parts of the Chattooga Trail without any of the good parts.
 In warmer months, this must be swarming with biting insects.
 Bring bug spray.